-Note^[1]: The range is from 0 Hz to (Fmax-10 Hz) in non-zero span.
+Note^[1]: The range is from 0 Hz to (Fmax-100 Hz) in non-zero span.
+If option RSA3000-BW1 is installed, the available range is from 0 Hz to (Fmax-10 Hz).

 Stop Freq

 Sets the stop frequency of the current frequency channel.
 Press this key or touch the specified menu item on the screen to set the frequency entry mode to Start Frequency/Stop Frequency.
 The start frequency and stop frequency values are respectively displayed at the lower left and right side of the graticule.